glueglue-digital-agency/.github/profile/README.md

 - [Flutter](https://flutter.dev) for iOS and Android apps.

 ### Coding
-The maing principle is to always evaluate the cost/benefit ratio.
+The main principle is to always evaluate the cost/benefit ratio.

 We love best-practices and we strive to write [Clean Code](https://gist.github.com/wojteklu/73c6914cc446146b8b533c0988cf8d29)